What is Cancer?

 - Nutritional therapy with diets designed to slow cancer growth and spread.
 These may include "keto" diets which are high-fat, moderate-protein, and low-carbohydrate diets.
 Limiting starches that break down to sugars is paramount in starving cancer cells.
 Do not feed dry kibble, potatoes, peas, or corn.
 Foods high in anti-oxidants and cancer-fighting chemicals that can be added to the diet include blueberries, blackberries, raspberries, parsley, basil, dark leafy greens, and oregano.

-- Garlic can be fed to dogs (not cats).
-Dogs under 20 pounds can be fed 1 small clove per day.
-Larger dogs can eat a large clove.
+For dogs: 1/2 clove (crushed) per 20 pounds of body weight daily, with a maximum of 3 cloves.
+Best to take at least 1 day per week off.
 Fresh garlic is far superior to garlic capsules, dried garlic, or jarred garlic.
 Animal studies have shown that possible cancer-preventive mechanisms include: inhibiting enzymes that activate carcinogens (potentially cancer-causing compounds), boosting enzymes that deactivate carcinogens, reducing inflammation that could support cancer development, supporting DNA repair, slowing growth and stimulating self-destruction of cancer cells without disturbing normal cells, and limiting cancer’s ability to spread by decreasing a tumor’s ability to grow new blood vessels.

 - Digestive enzymes will help your pet absorb and utilize the nutrients in their food.